Love River: Name

-It was originally called Takao River, from the Makato language of the Pingpu tribe, and later the Kaohsiung River.
+It was originally called Takao River, from the Makatao people of the Pingpu tribe, and later the Kaohsiung River.
 In the late 1940s, the name Love River came into popular usage after a pair of lovers died by suicide in its depths.
 Also, it's the time after the KMT took over Taiwan, tourists began to gather around a newly built riverside park.
 Boat companies start running a business of rowing and cruising.
 One of them is named Love River Cruise.
 However, a typhoon blew off the signboard of the shop, with only the first two characters "Love River" left on it.
 Nowadays it has become the official name of the river.

 Love River was designated the official name in 1972.
 Previously, in 1968, the Kaohsiung mayor, Yang Chin-hu, had unsuccessfully tried to put forward an alternative of Jen Ai River – to commemorate the birthday of Chiang Kai-Shek.